 Visitors, particularly parents, are welcome at the school.
-In order to properly monitor the safety of students and staff, each visitor must report to the reception desk upon entering the school.
-Visitor passes will be distributed by the secretaries and should be returned upon leaving the building.
-Any visitor found in the building or on school premises during school hours without signing in will be reported to the principal.
-If a person wishes to confer with a member of the staff, he/she should call for appointment prior to coming to the school, in order to prevent any inconvenience.
+In order to properly monitor the safety of students and staff, each visitor must report to the office upon entering the school to sign in.
+Visitor passes will be distributed by the secretary and should be returned upon leaving the building.
+Any visitor found in the building or on school premises during school hours without signing in shall be reported to the principal.
+If a person wishes to confer with a member of the staff, s/he should call for an appointment prior to coming to the school, in order to prevent any inconvenience.
 Students may not bring visitors to school without first, obtaining written permission from the principal.
-In general, visiting of minors is not permitted.
+In general visiting by minors is not permitted.